Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Experiment details

+After 21:00, the probability of sleeping increases linearly from 0 to 1 at 23:00.
+Each series ends with sleeping.
+The self-correcting process for event times is set with $\mu = 0.1, \alpha = 0.5$, indicating that each activity will last for a while before the next activity. \end{enumerate}

-\paragraph{Details of experimental setup} For \texttt{RMTPP}, \texttt{NH} and \texttt{FullyNN}, we take the default parameters for model architectures in the original papers, with the dimension of hidden embedding to be $64$ for all three models, and a fully-connected neural network with two hidden layers of width $64$ for the cumulative hazard function in \texttt{FullyNN}.
-There is no hyperparameter in \texttt{ETAS}.
-All the baselines are trained using the Adam optimizer with a learning rate of $10^{-3}$ and a batch size of 32 for 100 epochs.
-The experiments are implemented on Google Colaboratory (Pro version) with 12GB RAM and a Tesla T4 GPU.
+\paragraph{Experimental setup} Our score function $\epsilon_{\theta}$ is a fully-connected neural network with three hidden layers of width $128$ with softplus activation function.
+We transform the generated times with a softplus function $\text{Softplus}(x) = \frac{1}{\beta}\log \left(1 + e^{\beta x}\right)$ to ensure the time interval is always positive.
+For \texttt{RMTPP}, \texttt{NH} and \texttt{FullyNN}, we take the default hyper-parameters in the original papers, with the dimension of history embedding being $64$.
+We use a fully-connected neural network with two hidden layers of width $64$ for the cumulative hazard function in \texttt{FullyNN}.
+No hyperparameter in \texttt{ETAS}.
+The training/testing ratio is $9:1$ for all models.
+We maximize log-likelihood (\ref{eq:sequence-likelihood}) using Adam optimizer \citep{kingma2014adam} with a learning rate of $10^{-3}$ and a batch size of 32 (event sequences).
+Experiments are implemented on Google Colaboratory (Pro) with 12GB RAM and a Tesla T4 GPU.

+The predictive and discriminative score \citep{yoon2019time} are adopted to evaluate the fidelity and diversity of the generated time series samples: \begin{itemize} \item Predictive score: we train a sequence-prediction model (usually a 2-layer LSTM) using the generated data and evaluate it on the original data in terms of the mean absolute error of event time prediction.
+A lower score indicates a better reproduction of the temporal properties of the original data by the generated data.

+\item Discriminative score: we train a time-series classification model (usually a 2-layer LSTM) to distinguish real and generated samples.
+We use 80\% of all data as the training set and evaluate it on the rest 20\%.
+A lower score (classification accuracy) means a higher similarity between real and generated samples. \end{itemize}